These “mutant” HDBs HAVE to be featured on reality TV

 In this paired unit, you and your parents are approximately 2 seconds apart, always – because that’s how long it’ll take to get from your parent’s upstairs studio to your downstairs loft.
 But with two homes, you can get two balconies.
 With these paired units, you can push creative boundaries.

-We're not sure why HDB would designate that parents stay upstairs.
-Perhaps it's to encourage stair-climbing activity or give young homeowners some privacy.
-If you’re still big on this mutant, HDB’s launching 250 new pairs in 2016.
+We’re not sure why HDB would designate that parents stay upstairs.
+Perhaps it’s to encourage stair-climbing activity or give young homeowners some privacy.

 4. Live in your own space, but also within HDB’s with Landed HDBs